Photo credit: Matt Bialostocki

 Sue’s first novel, The Party Line (Vintage, 2015), achieved critical acclaim, was a New Zealand best seller for five months and published in 25 countries.
 Her short story collection, From Under the Overcoat (Penguin Random House, 2011) was shortlisted for the New Zealand Post Book Awards and won the People’s Choice Award (2012).
 Her short story collection Etiquette for a Dinner Party (Penguin Random House, 2008) won the Lilian Ida Smith Award.
 The Otago Daily Times described this collection as ‘a wonderfully diverse, yet believable collection of characters and maladies stretching across a classic New Zealand landscape’.
 Her work has been published in New Zealand and international anthologies, translated into Spanish and been optioned for film.

 Sue has read, chaired or performed at a variety of national literary festivals.
 She has a background in feature-writing journalism and a great deal of experience at interviewing.

 In 2011 Sue was the Sargeson Buddle Findlay Fellow.
 She currently teaches creative writing at Manukau Institute of Technology and occasionally writes and reviews for the NZ Listener, Metro and The Spinoff.
-This has recently included an essay for Metro on Rachel Barrowman’s biography of Maurice Gee (September, 2015) and an extensive interview with author Michel Faber for The Listener (April, 2016).
+This included an essay for Metro on Rachel Barrowman’s biography of Maurice Gee (September, 2015) and an extensive interview with author Michel Faber for The Listener (April, 2016).